cpressey/LCF-style-ND/README.md

 side we want to keep: 0 for left, 1 for right.

     def conj_elim(p, side):
-        assert isinstance(p, ProofStep)
+        """If p & q is proved, then p (alternately q) is proved.""" assert isinstance(p, ProofStep)
         assert isinstance(p._conclusion, Conj)
         return ProofStep(